-One thing that many of us struggle with when trying to get fit and healthy is time.
-There just seems to not be enough time in the day to do everything that needs to be done and still get your workout.
+One thing that I struggle with the most is finding time in my busy schedule to get all my workouts and runs in.
+Some days there just seems to not be enough time in the day to do everything that needs to be done and still get your workout.
 So today I am sharing 5 fitness tips for finding time to workout.

 Get motivated.
 I am a runner so it can be fairly easy to get motivated to get out and run – sign up for a race.
 If I have paid to run a race, I am more likely to force myself out the door.
 But a great way to make fitness a priority is to find your motivation whatever it is.
 It can be anything from losing weight to fitting into your favorite pair of jeans before that last baby to just getting healthy.
 Find it and post it EVERYWHERE to remind yourself why you are doing what your are doing.
 See also how to get your mojo back when you’re unmotivated.